retorquere/zotero-better-bibtex/site/content/exporting/scripting.md

 }
 ```

 If you want to run a postscript in the CSL translators but don't care whether it will output YAML or JSON, you can test for `Translator.BetterCSL`, which will be true when either one of `BetterCSLJSON` or `BetterCSLYAML` is active.

-In the `BetterBib(La)TeX` context you will typically access `this`, which will
+Analogously, `Translator.BetterTeX` will be true if either of `Better BibTeX` or `Better BibLaTeX` is active.

-be undefined in the `BetterCSL(JSON|YAML)` context.
-In the `BetterBib(La)TeX` context, your Bib(La)TeX reference being built is
-available as both `this` and `reference`; the source Zotero item is available both as `item` (and `this.item` for historic reasons).
-In the `BetterCSL(JSON|YAML)` context,
-the CSL object being built is available as `reference` and the the source Zotero item is available as `item`.
+In the postscript, the reference being built is available as `reference`, and the Zotero item it is being built from is available as `item`.
+For backwards compatibility, in the `BetterBib(La)TeX` contexts, the reference being built is also available as `this`, and the Zotero item it is being built from as `this.item`, but use of these is discouraged now.

-You should
-really test for the translator context in your postscripts.
-If you don't because you have a postscript that pre-date CSL support, you will probably be using `this.<something>` in your
-existing postscripts, which will make the script will non-fatally error out.
-So you're very probably good to go as-is.
+You should really test for the translator context in your postscripts using the `Translator.<name>` tests mentioned above.
+If you don't because you have a postscript that pre-date postscript CSL support, you will probably be using the legacy use of `this` to set things on the reference being built, and calling `this.add` in those postscripts; since, for CSL postscripts, `this` is not set, it will make the script will non-fatally error out, so you're very probably good to go as-is.
 But please fix your postscripts to test for the translator context.

 ## The API (for the Better Bib(La)TeX context)